mtp9k/XGBoost_Tutorial/README.md

 # XGBoost_Tutorial
-A tutorial covering a background on how XGBoost works, classification and regression tutorials, and a deep dive into tuning parameter
+### Writen by Buckley Dowdle, Steve Morris, David Xu and Michael Pajewski

-# Writen by Buckley Dowdle, Steve Morris, David Xu and Michael Pajewski
+This tutorial covers a background on how XGBoost works, classification and regression tutorials, and a deep dive into tuning parameters.
+Avaiable are a HTML and R markdown version of the tutorials.